Duncan1738/Easy-Linux-mint-installation/README.md

 # Post-Installation Guide for Linux Mint

-This guide provides essential commands and setup steps to configure your Linux Mint system after installation.
+This guide provides essential commands and setup steps to configure your Linux Mint system.
 Each command is explained for clarity.

 ---